 Armed with documented buyer personas and an ideal client profile, start breaking your marketing goals into more manageable and measurable micro-goals -- and their first cousins: objectives and results (OKRs) and key performance indicators (KPIs).

-From the top-down, get clarity on:
+From the top down, get clarity on the following:

 - Revenue growth goal

 - Average customer lifetime value (CLV) (LTV) or annual recurring revenue (ARR)